 A call to action is critical.
 You can include it multiple times throughout the page if it comes naturally.
 And it doesn’t always have to be the same.
 Position it uniquely according to what values you might be talking about.

-But, focus on one thing in one CTA.
+But, as we have seen in about me website examples, you should focus on one thing in one CTA.
 If you want email subscribers, focus only on that.
 Don’t ask them to subscribe to your newsletter, follow you on Twitter, Facebook, Instagram, and then comment down their experiences — and also buy your services.
 It’s just too much and creates confusion.

 Mostly it’s about email subscribers, so offer them a Free value, a gift, a pdf guide, or something helpful in return for their emails.
 Let them feel they’re getting value while subscribing to your newsletter.